Hobart day tours

 Begin with a scenic drive from Hobart to the stunning East Coast.
 Enjoy rural farming scenery before following the beautiful Prosser River, arriving at sleepy Orford.

-Arriving at Triabunna, departure point for the ferry, we enjoy coffee, black and herbal teas and local fruit.
-Over morning tea we view the walking map, introduce the layered history of Maria Island and learn the minimal impact bushwalking principles of leave no trace.
+Arriving at Triabunna, looking over the walking map, we introduce the layered history of Maria Island and learn the minimal impact bushwalking principles of leave no trace.
 Maria Island ferry takes 30 minutes to cross the Mercury Passage.

 Arriving on the Island we set off on our first walk, depending on the tide levels we will visit the Painted Cliffs first.
 Walking along Darlington beach, we head south passing via the convict-built Oast House before arriving at the naturally eroded Painted Cliffs.